-"Once you realize table setting is based on logic, things become less intimidating," says etiquette consultant Pamela Hillings, author of "Manners in a Minute: Dining."
-For example, you begin eating a meal by using the flatware at the outside left and right, and then work toward the plate as the meal proceeds.
-Stemware is set above and to the right of the dinner plate; bread-and-butter plates sit above the plate and to the left.
+"Once you realize table setting is based on logic, things become less intimidating," says etiquette consultant Pamela Hillings.
+For example, you begin eating a meal by using the flatware at the outside left and right, and then working your way in towards the plate as the meal proceeds.
+Forks are placed to the left of the plate, knives and spoons to the right.
+Stemware is set above and to the right of the dinner plate; bread-and-butter plates sit above the forks, to the left of the place setting.

 Setting the Table for Soup

-Soup is served in a heated soup dish, atop a dinner plate, and eaten with the soup spoon, at outer right.
+Soup is served in a heated soup dish, atop a dinner plate, and eaten with the soup spoon, which is placed at the outer right.
 When every guest has finished and laid his spoon, bowl up, across the upper right hand corner of the plate, the plate, bowl, and spoon will be removed.
 The bread-and-butter plate and butter knife remain.

 Setting the Table for Fish

 A midsize plate arrives bearing the fish course.
 Use the short, broad fork at outer left and the fish knife at outer right.
 When they have finished this course, or any other, guests should place their silverware diagonally across the plate—handles at 4:20 and knife blade facing in.